 This is because it takes roughly one week for substances to become embedded in the hair.
 This leaves urine testing and breath alcohol testing the best options to detect current impairment.

-However, while hair drug tests can't tell if a person is currently or was very recently under the influence, they're ideal for showing patterned, long-term use of substances.
+However, while hair drug tests can't tell if a person is currently or was very recently under the influence, as we mentioned earlier, they're ideal for showing patterned, long-term use of substances.
+This is something other types of drug testing can't do.

 If you're interested in hair follicle drug testing or learning more about our drug test panels, contact US Drug Test Centers today or schedule an appointment online.
 If you don't see the exact panel you want on our website, ask us about customizing a panel that better meets your needs.
 Order a hair follicle drug test online today!